 Metro Gold Line Foothill Extension Construction Authority – Metro Gold Line.
 Lead associate advising the Authority on Phase 2B of the 24-mile Foothill Extension, which will extend the light rail system east to Montclair.
 Phase 2A of the project, which opened in March 2016, extended the busy line from Pasadena to Azusa and added 11.3 miles of new track along with six new stations and an operations and maintenance facility.
-Stephanie has assisted in advising the Authority on the design-build procurement and contract for the Phase 2B alignment with an estimated value of $700 million.
-Construction of Phase 2B is expected to begin in 2019 and be completed in 2026.
+In August 2019, the Authority awarded the Alignment Design-Build contract to a Kiewit-Parsons joint venture.
+The contract includes an $805.6 million base scope for the first nine miles of the project from Glendora to Pomona.
+Stephanie has assisted in advising the Authority on the design-build procurement and contract for the Phase 2B alignment.

 California High-Speed Rail Authority – Fresno-to-Bakersfield Segment.
-Member of the legal team advising on key legal issues affecting the agency’s planned 800-mile, $68 billion high-speed train system connecting the state’s major urban centers.
-Among many assignments, Nossaman has assisted in drafting procurement and contract documents and overseeing the award of a nearly $1 billion design-build contract to a Tutor Perini/Zachry/Parsons joint venture for the first 29-mile civil works section between Madera and Fresno, as well as a $1.37 billion design-build agreement with a Dragados/Flatiron consortium to develop the next 60-mile civil works segment south of Fresno – both at prices well under engineer’s estimates.
-Nossaman also has advised the Authority regarding procurement of trainsets and the feasibility of using a P3 approach to project delivery.
+Member of the legal team advising on key legal issues affecting the planned 800-mile, $68 billion high-speed train system connecting the state’s major urban centers.
+Among many assignments, we assisted in drafting procurement and contract documents and overseeing the award of a nearly $1 billion design-build contract to a Tutor Perini/Zachry/Parsons joint venture for the first 29-mile section and a $1.37 billion design-build agreement with a Dragados/Flatiron consortium to develop the next 60-mile segment.
+Both were priced well under engineer’s estimates.
+Nossaman also advised the Authority regarding procurement of trainsets and the feasibility of using a P3 approach to project delivery.
 We have assisted the agency on a wide range of other legal issues, including Surface Transportation Board approvals for the project and state and federal environmental permitting.
-Among other things, Stephanie has assisted in providing advice on the procurement of facilities relating to the electrification of the high-speed train system.
+Among other things, Stephanie assisted in providing advice on the procurement of facilities relating to the electrification of the high-speed train system.

 Texas Department of Transportation – North Houston Highway Improvement Segment 3 Project.
 Lead associate advising on what is expected to be one of the largest design-build projects in the history of the United States, valued at approximately $3.6 billion.
 This project will mitigate congestion and enhance safety in downtown Houston and for 8 of the top 35 most congested roadways in Texas.
-A request for qualifications is anticipated to be issued in fall 2019.
 Stephanie’s duties involve assisting with drafting procurement documents, including contract documents, as well as advising TxDOT in connection with meetings with proposers, responding to proposer questions and negotiating agreements with key stakeholders.

 Indiana Finance Authority (IFA)/Indiana Department of Transportation (INDOT) – I-65/I-70 North Split Project.
 Lead associate advising on the $316 million project that involves a complete reconstruction of the I-65/I-70 North Split interchange in Indianapolis.
-The Project will improve the safety and operations of the interchange and includes new or replacement of 42 bridges, rehabilitation of 6 bridges and replacement of 27.6 lane miles of pavement.
-I-65 and I-70 are, and will also include a non-tolled highway.
+The Project will improve the safety and operations of the interchange and includes new or replacement of 42 bridges, rehabilitation of 6 bridges, a non-tolled highway and replacement of 27.6 lane miles of pavement.
 An RFQ for the project was issued in April 2019 and a contract was awarded to Superior Construction Co., Inc. in June 2020.
 Stephanie’s role includes drafting procurement and contract documents, advising on federal and state requirements, participating in one-on-one meetings and negotiations, and carrying out day-to-day matters with respect to the project.

 Arizona Department of Transportation – Phoenix Metropolitan Area Freeway Lighting Project.
 Member of the legal team advising on the development, procurement and financing of the Phoenix Metropolitan Area Freeway Lighting Project through a DBFOM delivery model.
 ADOT seeks to upgrade more than 19,000 luminaires from high-pressure sodium to LED technology with remote monitoring and controls, covering approximately 300 miles of controlled access highway throughout the greater Phoenix area, including the Deck Park Tunnel on I-10.
 Following an anticipated two-year construction/installation period, the concessionaire will then operate and maintain the system to prescribed performance standards for approximately fifteen - twenty years.
 The procurement commenced in fall 2017.
 Stephanie’s role has included drafting procurement documents, including sections of the project agreement, and evaluating statements of qualification from proposers.

 Illinois Department of Transportation – South Suburban Airport Project.
-Member of the legal team helping the Department procure a contractor to develop a new airport in the Chicago metropolitan area, which is currently approved to have a 9,500-foot runway.
-The initial phase of the project is projected to cost roughly $700 million.
+Member of the legal team helping the Department procure a contractor to develop a new airport in the Chicago metropolitan area.
+The projected cost of the initial phase is approximately $700 million.
 The Department is in the process of acquiring right of way and developing procurement and contracting strategies for the 5,800-acre airport.
 Stephanie’s services include reviewing the enabling legislation and preparing a memorandum on the P3 procurement process.

 Orange County Transportation Corridor Agencies (TCAs) – Orange County Public Toll Roads.
 Member of the legal team advising these agencies on their procurements and contracts.
-The TCAs were formed by the California Legislature in 1986 to plan, finance, construct and operate Orange County’s public toll road system.
-The system was primarily financed with proceeds from toll revenue bonds, reducing the need for taxpayer investment in roadway development.
+Formed by the California Legislature in 1986, the TCAs plan, finance, construct and operate Orange County’s public toll road system.
+Proceeds from toll revenue bonds primarily financed the system thus reducing the need for taxpayer investment in roadway development.
 Nossaman advised on all of TCA’s contracts, including more than $2 billion in design-build contracts and operation and maintenance contracts for toll roads, facilities and systems.
 Stephanie’s assignments have included legal research as well as review and drafting of procurement and contract documents.

 Kenya National Highways Authority – Nairobi Southern Bypass Toll Road.
 Primary member of the legal team for the concession of the operation and maintenance of one of the first toll roads in Kenya consisting of a 4-lane dual carriageway is 28.6km in length, with 12km slip roads and 8.5km service roads.
 The NSB has been identified as a high priority by the Government of Kenya to alleviate traffic congestion in its capital and the second largest city in East Africa.
-The project will be procured under a P3 model whereby the concessionaire receives a blend of both availability and revenue payments.
-Stephanie’s services included reviewing enabling legislation, assessing project risk, and producing procurement and contract documents.
+Stephanie’s services included reviewing enabling P3 legislation, assessing project risk, and producing procurement and contract documents.

 Federal Ministry of Agriculture & Rural Development – Concession of 33 Silo Complexes in Nigeria.
 Leader of the legal team that advised on the concession of the operation and maintenance of 33 grain silo complexes ranging from 11,000 to 100,000 metric tons with a total combined storage capacity of 1.3 million metric tons.
 These silo complexes have acted as storage infrastructure of the Strategic Grains Reserve Department to minimize post-harvest losses and provide the first line of defense during food crises.
-The project will be procured under a P3 model whereby the concessionaire leases the facilities under an affermage contract that is renewable after 10 years.
-Stephanie’s services included producing the procurement and contract documents.
+Stephanie’s services included producing the P3 procurement and contract documents.